zkaoudi/wayang-examples/README.md

 Reads stock data from a CSV file and finds the average price of stocks for 2022

 ### Customer-Transactions Hybrid Join example
-Joins and filters data for customers stored in a CSV file with transactions stored in a Postgres table.
+Joins customers data stored in a CSV file with transactions data stored in a Postgres table.

 Note: If you want to run the `CustomerTransactionHybridJoin` job make sure you load into a PostgreSQL server the right data into a `transactions` table.
 See [this file](./src/main/resources/load2database).